 Even if you are young, or otherwise healthy, you are at risk and your actvities can increase the risk for others.
 It is critical that do your part to slow the spread of the coronavirus.

 The City of Worcester NEEDS YOU!
-Can you sew face masks?
-Do you have needed items to donate?
-Do you wish to volunteer as a medical volunteer or volunteer at emergency shelters?
 Do you want to contribute to the Worcester Together Program?
 If the answer is yes please help us!

 To file a new Unemployment Insurance claim or reopen an established claim online:

-More information can be found on the How to File a Claim for Unemployment Paphlet.
+More information can be found on the How to File a Claim for Unemployment Pamphlet.

 UI Online is available 6 a.m. to 10 p.m., 7 days a week.
 The call center phone line is 877-626-6800.